-Minnesota’s trunk highway system takes various forms, from small-town main streets to large urban freeways, and serves all transportation modes.
+Minnesota’s trunk highway system is a network of roadways that span the state.
+The trunk highway system takes various forms, from small-town main streets to large urban freeways, and serves all transportation modes.
 These highways aren’t just for cars – they’re vital corridors that connect our communities, whether we’re driving, walking, biking, or taking public transit.
-However, the way we currently interpret state law means that highway funding can only be used for car-related infrastructure, even though our Constitution never specifically required this limitation.
+However, a narrow interpretation of the 1920 constitutional amendment prioritized funding for one mode at the expense of all others.

-The proposed legislation would clarify that highway funds can be used for all types of transportation infrastructure along highway corridors.
+Our Streets is working with allies to advance legislation that would clarify that highway funds can be used for all types of transportation infrastructure along highway corridors.
 The policy also puts us on par with climate and transportation leaders like Colorado, who passed a similar policy in 2013.
 This change has strong public support – 66% of Minnesotans favor using state and federal highway funding to improve various transportation options rather than just expanding highways.

 This policy would benefit Minnesotans in several practical ways: